 Review authors should ensure that reporting of objectives, important outcomes, results, caveats and conclusions is consistent across the main text, the tables and figures, the abstract, and any other summary versions of the review (e.g. ‘Summary of findings’ table and plain language summary).
 Although this sounds simple, it can be challenging in practice; authors should review their text carefully to ensure that readers of a summary version are likely to come away with the same overall understanding of the conclusions of the review as readers accessing the full text.

-Plagiarism is not acceptable and all sources of information need to be cited (for more information see the Cochrane Editorial and Publishing Policy Resource on plagiarism).
+Plagiarism is not acceptable and all sources of information should be cited (for more information see the Cochrane Editorial and Publishing Policy Resource on plagiarism).
 Also, the unattributed reproduction of text from other sources should be avoided.
-Quotes from other published or unpublished sources need to be indicated and attributed clearly, and permission may be required to reproduce any published figures.
+Quotes from other published or unpublished sources should be indicated and attributed clearly, and permission may be required to reproduce any published figures.

 See the online MECIR Manual for all MECIR reporting items for new Cochrane Reviews.
 In the remainder of this section we summarize the reporting guidance relating to different sections of a Cochrane Review.

 Abstracts of Cochrane Reviews are made freely available on the internet and published in bibliographic databases that index the Cochrane Database of Systematic Reviews (e.g. MEDLINE, Embase).
 However, some readers may be unable to access the full review, or the full text may not have been translated into their language, so abstracts may be the only source they have to understand the review results (Beller et al 2013).
 It is important therefore that they can be read as stand-alone documents.
 The abstract should summarize the key methods, results and conclusions of the review.
-An abstract should not contain any information that is not in the main body of the review.
+An abstract should not contain any information that is not in the main body of the review, and the overall messages should be consistent with the conclusions of the review.

 The content of a Cochrane Review abstract should include: